samcottle/notes/shell_scripting.md

 Stubs are text that is added to a shell script as it is being developed, to help the person creating the script how it will run.

 For example, if we are writing a program to print a system report, you might want to include a function that checks the disk space.
-Before you have defined this function in your script, you can use `echo "Running function disk_space"` to understand how the function it will be executed.
+Before you have defined this function in your script, you can use `echo "Running function disk_space"` to understand how the function it will be executed:

 ```bash
 report_disk_space () {